Infineon/ota-update/README.md

   - AIROC™ CYW4343W
   - CYW43012 Wi-Fi & Bluetooth® combo chip
 - CYW920829M2EVB-01 evaluation board.

-Ota-update v1.0.0 works with MTB2.4 and replaces anycloud-ota (all versions).
-Anycloud-ota vx.x.x will be depricated soon.
+- CY8CKIT-062-BLE
+- CY8CPROTO-063-BLE
+- CYBLE-416045-EVAL

-The device can use Wi-Fi or Bluetooth® Interfaces.
+For devices with both Wi-Fi and Bluetooth® Interfaces, the device can use Wi-Fi or Bluetooth® Interfaces.

-For WiFi, the OTA library utilizes MQTT or HTTP and TLS to securely connect to an MQTT Broker/HTTP server to download and update the user application.
+For <b>WiFi</b>, the OTA library utilizes MQTT or HTTP and TLS to securely connect to an MQTT Broker/HTTP server to download and update the user application.

-For Bluetooth®, the OTA library works with an intermediate peer application on a laptop (or phone) to push the image to the device.
+For <b>Bluetooth®</b>, the OTA library works with an intermediate peer application on a laptop (or phone) to push the image to the device.

+## Library Versions
+ota-update v2.0.0 works with ModusToolbox 3.0 and is <b>not</b> backwards compatible with ModusToolbox 2.4.

+ota-update v1.0.0 works with ModusToolbox 2.4 and replaces anycloud-ota (all versions).

+The anycloud-ota vx.x.x library will be depricated soon.

 ## 1. OTA Updating uses MCUBootApp

 The OTA library works in concert with MCUBootApp to provide a no-fail solution to updating device software in the field.
-The basic device boot sequence is as follows:

-1. Rom boot will start MCUBootApp
-2. MCUBootApp determines if there is an update in the Secondary Slot
-3. If there is an update available
-- MCUBootApp verifies the update.
-- MCUBootApp SWAPs the current and update applications.
-- MCUBootApp starts the new (updated) application.
-- On the next system reset, if the new application fails to indicate it is good, MCUBootApp will REVERT back to the current application.
-This provides a last-known-good, fail-safe support.
-4. If no update is downloaded, MCUBootApp starts the current application.
+MCUBootApp is a separate application that is built outside of your application.
+It is programmed separately to the device and is not updated for the life of the device.

+Your application will include the ota-update library, which will set the appropriate flags so that MCUBootApp knows when to perform an update of your application.
 The OTA library will download a new (updated) application, store it in flash, and set flags so that on the next reset, MCUBootApp will see there is an update available.

+<b>The basic device boot sequence is as follows:</b>

+1. ROM boot will start MCUBootApp
+2. If no update is downloaded, MCUBootApp starts the current application.
+3. MCUBootApp determines if there is an update in the Secondary Slot
+4. If there is an update available:<br>
+   a.
+MCUBootApp verifies the update.<br>
+   b.
+MCUBootApp SWAPs (or OVERWRITEs) the current with the update applications.<br>
+   c.
+MCUBootApp starts the new (updated) application.<br>
+   d.
+The updated application must call cy_ota_storage_validated() to validate the update.<br>
+   e.
+For SWAP, if the new application does not call cy_ota_storage_validated(), MCUBootApp will REVERT on the next reset.<br>

-NOTE: On secure MCUs such as 064, MCUBootApp is flashed as part of the provisioning step performed by the provisioning tools.
+<b>NOTE:</b> On secure MCUs such as 064, MCUBootApp is flashed as part of the provisioning step performed by the provisioning tools, and does not need to be built separately.
+For more info see [MCUBootApp Information](./OTA_MCUBOOTAPP_README.md) section "5. cysecuretools for CY8CKIT-064B0S2-4343W".<br><br>

-### 1.1 Flash layout requirements
+<b>1.1 Flash layout requirements</b><br>

 MCUBootApp and the OTA enabled application must use the same flash layout.